 Here are the basics:

-- A living will gives you the opportunity to say which medical treatments you would or would not want to receive if you couldn’t make your own choices.
+- A living will allows you to say which medical treatments you would or would not want to receive if you couldn't make your own choices.

 - A healthcare proxy lets you put someone in charge of making healthcare decisions on your behalf.

 - A general durable power of attorney designates someone to manage your day-to-day financial and legal affairs.
 This person can be authorized to receive income, write checks, pay expenses, file your income taxes, and more.

 "Before choosing the people in these roles, consider all the things that they would be responsible for," says Daniel Soo, a senior wealth management advisor with TIAA.
 "Think carefully about whether they have the time and the expertise to handle them.
 It also helps to have a trusted advisor, like TIAA, to provide support along the way."

 Think about the things you have to share—whether it's money you've saved, your home, or heirlooms you've collected.
 Estate planning provides a way to make sure your possessions are shared the way you intend.

 - Your will is typically the primary component of your estate planning documents, outlining your general wishes, and the executor is the person who carries them out.
 So it's important to choose an executor for your estate.

 - Not all assets get transferred through a will.
 Life insurance and retirement accounts are typically passed through the beneficiary designations on those accounts.